Dpi exported tasks with array inputs don't compile.

 Are there any plans to support this sort of thing, or any workarounds?

-#1 Updated by Wilson Snyder over 7 years ago
+#1 Updated by Wilson Snyder almost 8 years ago

 Are you trying to pass a string?
 Strings aren't represented as an array of bytes in verilog, but rather one long number, so you'd do this